 Quick Summary

-Rhode Island requires dog breeders to get a license from the Department of Environmental Management (DEM).
-The annual license fee is $100.
-Hobby breeders who produce fewer than three litters or fewer than 20 puppies per year and only sell directly to buyers are exempt from the breeder license requirement.
+Rhode Island requires dog breeders to obtain a license from the Department of Environmental Management (DEM).
+Hobby breeders who produce no more than two (2) litters of dogs in a calendar year and sell directly to buyers (not wholesale) are exempt from licensing requirements.
+All other breeders must apply for a breeder license through DEM's Division of Agriculture and Forest Environment.

-Regulatory Agency: Rhode Island Department of Environmental Management (DEM)
+Regulatory Agency: Rhode Island Department of Environmental Management (DEM), Division of Agriculture and Forest Environment

 Who Needs a License in Rhode Island?